 Black and white beanie, scarf, orange chunky beanie, puffy vest, gloves, gray turtleneck, beige turtleneck, gray sweater, pink sweater.

 For tops, I packed two turtlenecks that are neutral colors so that I can layer and switch things up.
 I packed a navy vest, a pink sweater, and a gray sweater.
 I also packed a scarf, and two winter beanies.

 Tip: wear your bulkier items (coat, boots, etc) on the commute.
 If I'm going somewhere really cold (when I was in the mountains in Austria) I needed a big coat, scarf, and snow boots, so I wore those.
 As long as it's comfortable (it should be!) wear the bulky stuff.

 My travel makeup is two things: not breakable and lasts all day.
-I don’t want to have to reapply makeup, anytime for that matter, but especially while traveling.
-Here’s what I bring when I’m traveling:
+I don't want to have to reapply makeup, anytime for that matter, but especially while traveling.
+This post is a full breakdown of my updated travel makeup, best tips, and how I pack it!
+Here's what I bring when I'm traveling:

 Further reading: How to Get Super Long Eyelashes